 We work with our member Rape Crisis organisations to achieve our three core priorities:

 Rape Crisis acknowledges all forms of sexual violence, including but not restricted to: rape, sexual assault, childhood sexual abuse, sexual harassment, rape within marriage / relationships, forced marriage, so-called honour-based violence, female genital mutilation, trafficking, sexual exploitation, grooming and ritual abuse, irrespective of whether the violence is from known or unknown perpetrator(s).

 Rape Crisis England & Wales wants all women and girls to be free from the fear and experience of sexual violence.

-About Rape Crisis Centres
+About Rape Crisis organisations

 Women’s Health and Equality Consortium (WHEC)

+Rape Crisis England & Wales is part of the Women's Health & Equality Consortium (WHEC).
 WHEC is a Strategic Partner to the Department of Health, working to address women’s health inequalities across England and campaign for a health and social care system that meets the needs of all women and girls appropriately.
 WHEC is a partnership of women’s organisations including the Women's Resource Centre (lead partner), FORWARD, Imkaan, Maternity Action, Positively UK and Rape Crisis (England and Wales), all of whom share the common goals of improved health and equality for girls and women.